 Use an Air Compressor

-Just like you, I hit the Internet and found one, a compact air compressor for a reasonable price and, two, an adapter from Camco (of course!) which will screw right into a standard water inlet.
+Just like you, I hit the Internet and found one, a compact air compressor (similar to this one) and, two, an adapter from Camco (of course!) which will screw right into a standard water inlet.
 The reviews on Amazon had several folks who use the air compressor for RVs and it suited the purpose I need it for just fine.
 An added bonus is I can use it to top off tires on the camper were they to get low.

 The compressor did not come with a quick attach/detach adapter, so we went to Home Depot to pick up one for about $4.
 After attaching that to the hose on the compressor, we were ready to go.
 We packed up the camper and headed to a nearby campground for a quick weekend.